Bulmenisaurus/bf-compiler/README.md

 Then, to run a `.b` file use the run command: `cargo run --release run ./path/to/file.b`.

 If making changes, you can run the tests with `cargo test -- --nocapture`.
-Be sure to follow the printed instructions, if any
+Be sure to follow the printed instructions, if any.

 ## The instruction set